Freshman Admissions Requirements

 High school transcripts

 To receive an admission decision, students must submit an electronic high school transcript from their school counseling office or complete the Self-Reported Student Academic Record (SSAR).
 Beginning Aug.
-1, 2020, UNF will no longer accept paper high school transcripts.
+1, 2020, UNF will no longer accept paper high school transcripts unless they are a final, official copy.

 The Office of Admissions will recalculate a grade point average (GPA) based on the following eighteen (18) academic credits in college preparatory courses.
 Additional weight is given to grades of "C" or higher earned in honors, dual enrollment, AP, IB, or AICE courses.
 While students may not have completed all the required courses at the time an application is submitted, they are required to complete them prior to high school graduation and entrance into UNF.